conversation with Yeliz Yakar _ photography by R.J.D.Plooij

 SHE IS THE CREATIVE FORCE BEHIND YYAKAR.

-HER DESIGNS ARE MORE THAN JUST A SWEATER OR A T-SHIRT TO PROTECT THE BODY,
+HER DESIGNS ARE MORE THAN JUST A PRODUCT.
+THEY ALL HAVE A PURPOSE.

 THEY WANT TO AWAKE THE CONSCIOUSNESS IN THEIR OWNERS AND REFLECT THEIR IDENTITY.